 Daily excursions are included in the cruise price.
 They're led in each port city by excellent English-speaking tour guides using audio headset technology that lets tour-goers stray a bit to take photographs and still be within hearing distance.
 Optional shore tours, such as cooking schools and more wineries, also are available at extra cost.

 Back onboard, passengers enjoy watching as the ship negotiates the many river locks along the route (especially the Rhone), most so narrow you could almost reach out and touch their concrete walls.
 Many bridges over these inland waterways are so low that the ship's wheelhouse must be lowered to pass under them (and this is also what makes this itinerary challenging when the river levels fluctuate).

-Less visible, but no less cutting-edge, are the ship's "green" advances, including hybrid diesel-electric engines which burn less fuel and produce 20 percent fewer emissions, making longships cleaner and quieter than their competitors.
-There are even solar panels on the sun deck that help to fuel the engines.
-And the ship's chef maintains an organic garden on Heimdal's upper deck during growing season.
+As a bonus, Heimdal boasts several cutting-edge, "green" advances, including hybrid diesel-electric engines that burn less fuel and produce fewer emissions, making the Longships series cleaner and quieter with less vibration and a smoother ride.
+Solar panels visible on the ship's sun deck help to fuel the engines.
+And, on the upper deck, the chef maintains an organic garden during growing season.